questrel/dtree/README.md

 // This may be counter intuitive if one was expecting the common convention of using
 // x::x[0] to represent False and x::x[1] to represent True.
 // (0<=x::x<=1) for Maybe would naturally fit that convention,
-// but then && and || for intervals won't work on static_cast<interval>(kleen).
+// but then && and || for intervals won't work as logical operators on static_cast<interval>(Kleen).
-// If I want && and || on intervals to work as intersection and union,
+// If && and || on intervals are to work as intersection and union,
 // so that (a < x::x) && (x::x < b) is the same as (a < x::x <b),
-// then the Maybe interval must be a superset of the False interval
+// then the interval that repewsents Maybe must be a superset of the interval that represents False,
-// and the True interval must be a superset of the Maybe interval
+// and the interval that represents True must be a superset of theinterval that reperesents Maybe.

 // Unfortunately, operator !/*not*/(0<=x::x<=1), doesn't bridge intervals and kleens quite as well
 // since !Maybe and Maybe are different as intervals, but the same as kleens.
 // operator ~/*complement*/(Maybe) can be used, but it could be semantically confusing if
 // (0<=x::x<=1) is the same as the complement of (0<=x::x<=1)
+// But the user would not normally need to deal with the fact that kleen values are represented as
-// The user could always say static_cast<interval>(static_cast<kleen>(Interval))
+// interval values when evaluating expressions, and the user could always use
+// static_cast<interval>(static_cast<kleen>(Interval))
 // to force kleen logic behavior when that's what they want.

 // (∞<x::x<∞) could also be described as a completely unknown value, so it could be